HL7/cql/input/pages/02-authorsguide.md

 Table 2‑N - The precision-based comparison operators for <span class="kw">Date</span> and <span class="kw">Time</span> comparisons

 If no precision is specified, these operators are synonyms for the symbolic conversion operators, and the comparisons are performed in the same way (from years, or hours for <span class="id">Time</span> values, down to the finest precision specified in either input, with seconds and milliseconds treated as a single precision using a decimal).
-But if a precision is specified, the comparison is performed beginning with years and proceeding only to the specified level of precision.
+If a precision is specified, the comparison is performed beginning with years and proceeding to the specified level of precision.
 For example:

 ```cql
 Date(2014) same year as Date(2014, 7, 11)